suusanp/stealth-health/m5/prototype.md

 - **Summary of Key Findings**: Concise overview of the significant outcomes from this prototype development.
 - **Insights on Privacy Design Strategies Implemented**: Discussion on the application of Minimize, Separate, Abstract, and Hide strategies.
 - **Lessons Learned and perspectives**: Key takeaways from incorporating privacy-by-design principles in the Fitbit app development process.
-- **Lessons Learned and perspectives**: Key takeaways from incorporating privacy-by-design principles in the Fitbit app development process.

 ## Appendix
 - **How to Run the App**: